*Applications will be reviewed on a rolling-basis, and this posting will remain open until filled.

 A research opportunity is currently available in the Office of Blood Research and Reviews (OBRR) at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.

-This project has 2 specific aims focusing on hepatitis viruses that threaten the blood supply providing training to the participant in diagnostic assay development and the study of pathogenesis of blood-borne hepatitis viruses.
+This project has 2 specific aims focusing on Flaviviruses that threaten the blood supply providing training to the participant in diagnostic assay development and research into ZIKV infection/pathogenesis.
 In addition, the participant will have the opportunity to participate in other regulatory science applications associated with emerging infectious diseases.

 Completion of a successful background investigation by the Office of Personnel Management is required for an applicant to be on-boarded at FDA.
 OPM can complete a background investigation only for individuals, including non-US Citizens, who have resided in the US for a total of three of the past five years.